oneapi-src/oneDPL/rfcs/proposed/ranges_api_m/README.md

 ## Introduction
-Based on statistics (observing C++ code within github.com) for the usage of popular algorithms, the following range-based APIs are supposed to be implemented in oneDPL.
+Based on statistics (observing C++ code within github.com) for the usage of popular algorithms, the following range-based APIs are suggested to be implemented next in oneDPL.
 `fill`, `generate`, `move`, `replace`, `replace_if`, `remove`, `remove_if`, `mismatch`, `minmax_element`, `minmax`, `min`, `max`, `find_first_of`, `find_end`, `is_sorted_until`